Supercolony-net/openbrush-contracts/README.md

 ### Was it audited?

-Contracts in this repository have not yet been audited.
-But it is in plans.
+Contracts in this repository have not yet been audited. ink! will have soon several major changes, so it does not make sense to audit it now. ink! is not ready for production at the moment.
+It requires resolving some issues.

+After that, we plan to do an audit.

 ## License